 This is the Small Business Administration’s flagship loan program.
 It offers federally funded term loans up to $5 million.
 The funds can be used for expansion, purchasing equipment, working capital and more.
 Banks, credit unions, and other specialized institutions in partnership with the SBA process these loans and disburse the funds.
 It’s a great form of lending for small businesses.

-The minimum credit score to qualify is 680.
-There is also a required down payment of at least 10% for the purchase of a business, commercial real estate, or equipment.
+There is a required down payment of at least 10% for the purchase of a business, commercial real estate, or equipment.
 The minimum time in business is 2 years.
 In the case of startups, business experience equivalent to two years will suffice.

 This is by far the most popular loan program the SBA offers.
 Funds are available for a broad range of projects, from working capital to refinancing debt.
 And it even includes buying a new business or real estate.